-Here are some facts and figures to aid your understanding of the current Ecommerce fulfillment environment.
+Here are some facts and figures to aid your understanding of the current Ecommerce and fulfillment environment.

 - Fulfillment costs as a percent of net sales average around 10%, with warehousing costs per order representing 3%–5%1 of that figure and shipping accounting for balance.
 Outbound freight costs are very dependent on product weight and shipping distance, so it’s hard to apply these averages across the board.

 - 2 out of 3 Ecommerce transactions are shipped free.2 But only 15.4% of the merchants in the Internet Retailer Top 500 Etailers list offer free shipping on almost all orders.3